 What I Learned From Interviewing 39 Experts in Autoimmunity

 Autoimmune disease has become a modern-day epidemic.
-If you aren’t one of the estimated 50 million Americans who suffer from at least one autoimmune disease, you likely know someone who is.
+If you aren’t one of the estimated 50 million Americans who have at least one autoimmune disease,1 you likely know someone who is.
 Conventional medicine views diseases like rheumatoid arthritis, lupus, multiple sclerosis, and other debilitating conditions as chronic, and only manageable with strong, immunosuppressive medications that have their own long list of side effects.
 When I myself was diagnosed with an autoimmune thyroid disease called Graves’ disease while in medical school, I started down the conventional path–which was, in my case, harsh medications and the eventual ablation of my thyroid.

 I knew there had to be a safer, more natural way to heal my malfunctioning immune system, and I made it my mission to not let conventional medicine fail anyone the way it had failed me.
 My search for answers launched me into the world of functional medicine and forever changed my view of autoimmune disease treatment.
 In my own clinical practice, I began to identify 5 key environmental factors that play a role in the development and treatment of autoimmune disease: